Destination: Kreisler

 Mihai Marica

-Pianist Sahun Sam Hong was the winner of the 2017 Vendome Prize at Verbier, and a prizewinner of the 2023 Naumburg International Piano Competition and 2017 International Beethoven Competition Vienna.
-He was also the recipient of a 2021 American Pianists Award.
-He has been invited to perform at major chamber music festivals and is a prolific arranger of chamber music and orchestral works.
-He is the Co-Artistic Director of ensemble132, a chamber music collective that presents his transcriptions on annual tours.
-At the age of 16, Hong graduated from Texas Christian University, studying with John Owings.
-He also studied with Leon Fleisher and Yong Hi Moon at the Peabody Institute.
+Pianist Sahun Sam Hong is a prizewinner of numerous international competitions, including the Vendome Prize at Verbier, International Beethoven Competition Vienna, and Naumburg International Piano Competition.
+He has been invited to perform at major chamber music festivals, and is a prolific arranger of chamber music and orchestral works.
+He is the Co-Artistic Director of ensemble132, a chamber music collective that presents his transcriptions on annual tours all around the world.
+Hong’s primary mentors have included John Owings, Leon Fleisher, and Yong Hi Moon.
 A member of CMS’s Bowers Program, Hong is currently based in New York City and serves on the faculty of CUNY Queens College.
+Hong is a Steinway Artist.

 One of the most sought-after soloists and chamber music collaborators of his generation, Orion Weiss is widely regarded as a “brilliant pianist” (New York Times) with “powerful technique and exceptional insight” (Washington Post).
 He has performed with dozens of orchestras in North America including the Chicago Symphony, Baltimore Symphony, Boston Symphony, San Francisco Symphony, Philadelphia Orchestra, Los Angeles Philharmonic, and New York Philharmonic and at major venues and festivals worldwide.